Swiss-Polar-Institute/data-management-guidance/documentation/storing_data.md

 * Buy reputable makes of portable hard drives.
 If you are going to use a lot of them (for example, during a particular field season), by at least two different makes to avoid buying a "bad" batch.
 * Consider buying several medium-sized hard drives rather than one large one.
 If one fails, at least you do not lose everything.
 * Take care of hard drives: remember that they are susceptible to physical damage and depending on how many times you write to them, may only last a few years.
-* Pendrives are easy to lose and shouldn't be considered as reliable for data backup.
+* Pen drives are easy to lose and shouldn't be considered as reliable for data backup.
 * Consider how long it takes to back up your data and bear this in mind.
 If using an older device, it may have USB-2 only which is considerably slower than USB-3.
 * If a hard drive is lost, it can be easily read by anyone.
 The hard drive should be encrypted if it holds any personal or sensitive data.
 * Regularly check any data that are held on portable media to ensure it can still be read.
 Always have other backups.